datalad-handbook/book/docs/usecases/REMoDNaV.rst

 .. code-block:: bash

    # lets say you fixed a bug in your script.
-Datalad status can tell you if modifications are present
+DataLad status can tell you if modifications are present
    % datalad status
    modified: code/mk_figuresnstats.py